rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>**Speaking Point**
 	>
 	> Let’s open a new query window and create a new database.
-We’ll call this database ContosoFED.
+We’ll call this database ContosoFed.
 	>
-	> We need to make sure that the connection for this query window is connected to the Master database.
+	> We need to make sure that the connection for this query window is connected to the master database.

 1. Once the database is created, in SSMS, open the **ContosoExpenseFed_DB.sql** script located in the **Assets\Federations** folder.
 Ensure that the query window connection is for the new database.
 1. Execute the script.